 What are the statutory processes for community engagement plans?

-A community engagement plan (CE Plan) is a document that clearly identifies relevant communities and describes how, when and what engagement will occur with those communities during all stages of a mining project.
+A community engagement plan is a document that clearly identifies relevant communities and describes how, when and what engagement will occur with those communities during all stages of a mining project.
 Under the Act, it forms part of a mining work plan.

-A CE Plan is required:
+A community engagement plan is required:

 - In all new mining licence work plans